smbjorklund/media_update/README.txt

     bin/site-drush migrate-status

+To enable the Norwegian interface translations run (it's not part of the regular install since it's quite slow):

+    bin/update-norsk

 If your a developer you probably also want to enable the 'uib_devel' module.
 This sets up some testing accounts and arrange for various conveniences for inspecting the site.
 Just run: